Exemptions In A Bankruptcy Filing

 Contact Our Firm To Learn More

-At Kruger & Schwartz, our lawyers use their considerable experience to clearly explain how your property and debts will be treated during bankruptcy proceedings and they will guide you through every step of the bankruptcy process from beginning to end.
+At Schwartz Bankruptcy Law Center, our lawyers use their considerable experience to clearly explain how your property and debts will be treated during bankruptcy proceedings, and they will guide you through every step of the bankruptcy process from beginning to end.

-To see how our firm can help you, call our Louisville, Kentucky, office at 502-485-9200, our New Albany, Indiana office at 812-945-9200 or toll free at 866-366-3328.
+To see how our firm can help you, call our Louisville, Kentucky, office at 812-945-9200, our New Albany, Indiana, office at 502-791-9521 or toll-free at 866-366-3328.
 All initial consultations are free and occur with one of our highly trained bankruptcy attorneys.
 Call now or send us an email to schedule your appointment today.